Promarch/knee_eval_ros2/README.md

 ### calc_force_knee

-This one contains also contains two nodes, though one is optional.
+This package also contains two nodes, though one is optional.
 The main node is called CalcForceKnee, which subscribes to the sensor data topic, applies the transformation from the sensor frame to the knee frame, and publishes the newly calculated sensor data in the knee frame.
 The other node is called ForceVisualizer which subscribes to the force published by CalcForceKnee and publishes an arrow marker for RViz.

 ### csv_writer